 Although some people say that South Island of New Zealand is more spectacular than the North Island, we cannot agree with this opinion.

 Tongariro National Park lies in the middle of North Island and if there's only one reason why not to visit only South Island it is undoubtedly Tongariro Alpine Crossing.
-New Zealand's oldest national park lies near the town Taupo, and it takes less than five hours to get there by rental car from Auckland or less than four hours from Wellington.
+New Zealand's oldest national park lies near the town Taupo, and it takes less than five hours to get there by rental car from Auckland or less than four hours from the capital Wellington.

 WHEN TO GO AND WEATHER